Police chase ends homecoming parade in Macon

-Lafayette City Police officers were trying to stop the vehicle, driven by James S. Corum, 51, of Lafayette in a pursuit that began on Highway 10 heading into the city.
+Lafayette City Police officers were trying to stop the vehicle, driven by James S. Corum, 51, of Lafayette in a pursuit heading into the city.

-“To avoid death and seriously bodily harm to students and teachers outside to observe the parade,” Central Elementary School Resource Officer Aaron Shipley “entered the northbound lane, striking (Corum’s) vehicle, ending the pursuit,” the report said.

-Corum was LifeFlighted to Skyline Hospital in Nashville.
-Shipley was treated for injuries at Macon County Hospital.

-Witnesses said Corum was swerving and driving in the direction of elementary school kids who were in line to see the parade.
+Witnesses said that Corum was swerving and driving in the direction of elementary-school kids who were in line to see the parade.

-While children were moved farther back or inside the building, Brittany Johns was one of the last standing outside with a few children.
+While children were moved farther back or inside the school, second-grade teacher Brittany Johns was one of the last standing outside with a few children.

-She took a step back, and Shipley made sure the man would drive no further.
+She took a step back, and Shipley made sure the man could not drive any further.

 “Officer Shipley put his life on the line for myself and my kids,” Johns said.